-Do not read this post unless you want more customers or clients via your website.
+Do not read this post unless you want to create a high converting website that will drive website conversion.
+In other words, unless you want more customers or clients via your website, stop reading right now.

 Great, let’s talk about how we can make your website a customer generating machine!

-So, in an effort to take you from “meh” to “OMG – I can’t believe these customers are calling me”, let me show you how to refocus your website into a customer-luring siren song!
+So, in an effort to take you from “meh” to “OMG—I can’t believe all these customers are contacting me,” let us show you how to refocus your website into a customer-luring siren song!

 Every website needs a solid foundation.

-Just like your house, there is no point painting the walls if you built it on quicksand.
+Just like your house, there’s no point painting the walls if you built it on quicksand.